JustenRickert/justenrickert-old-user-page/_posts/2017-05-23-mystical-mathematical-argument.md

 does, even though these languages are eventually the things which share the details of the mathematics.
 In _Mysticism and Logic_ Bertrand Russell claims there is a "mystic insight" which "begins with a sense of mystery unveiled."
-I believe this to be a sort of abstract mathematics that makes up everything that humans wish to share in detail.
-He continues later to say:
+I believe this to be a sort of abstract mathematics that makes up everything humans wish to share in detail.
+He continues to say:

 > "The first and most direct outcome of the moment of illumination [mystic
 > insight] is belief in the possibility of a way of knowledge which may be